-Sikivu Hutchinson: At the beginning of the book you discuss personal experiences with police sexual assault and harassment which made you conscious at a very early age that police are not protectors.
+Sikivu Hutchinson: At the beginning of Invisible No More you discuss personal experiences with police sexual assault and harassment that made you conscious at a very early age that police aren’t protectors.
 You also emphasize throughout the book that there is no national data on sexual assault and rape committed by law enforcement.
 Certainly, mistrust and fear of the police have contributed to low rates of sexual assault reporting among Black women.
 How does this strengthen the police state and undermine attention to Black sexual violence victims?

 Hutchinson: You reference numerous cross-generational, regional examples of Black women who have been murdered by law enforcement.
-What role do toxic cultural constructions/notions about Black femininity and respectability play in state violence against Black women?
+What role do toxic cultural constructions and notions about Black femininity and respectability play in state violence against Black women?

 Hutchinson: You write that, “Actual or perceived deviation from gender and sexual norms has served as a basis of criminalization since the colonial period… constructing a gender-normative nation.”
 How do homophobia, transphobia, and misogynoir inform the way trans, queer, and gender non-conforming folk of color are treated in the criminal justice system?

 Trans youth are often kicked out of school for defending themselves and are under constant surveillance by police on the streets.
-When I was researching the Amnesty International report in Los Angeles, CA, in the early 2000s, many trans folk expressed the fear that they couldn’t exist on public streets and that there was nowhere to go without cops surveilling and harassing them.
-Police officers routinely target women who they think the Black community won’t stand up for—i.e., those who are poor, mentally ill, in the sex trade—both queer and cis, who don’t conform with Black bourgeois respectability politics.
-That is how Daniel Holtzclaw got away with assaulting at least thirteen Black women and girls.
-Incidentally, Holtzclaw was not challenged by any major civil rights organization.
-They are not taking up the issue of police sexual violence as central to their platform because it requires standing with women, trans and not trans, who are not conforming to their notions of respectability politics.
+When I was researching the Amnesty International report in Los Angeles, California, in the early 2000s, many trans folk expressed the fear that they couldn’t exist on public streets and that there was nowhere to go without cops surveilling and harassing them.
+Police officers routinely target women who the Black community often won’t stand up for—i.e., those who are poor, mentally ill, in the sex trade, both queer and cis, or who don’t other-wise conform with Black bourgeois respectability politics.
+That is how [Oklahoma City policeman] Daniel Holtzclaw got away with assaulting at least thirteen Black women and girls.
+Incidentally, Holtzclaw wasn’t challenged by any major civil rights organization.
+They aren’t taking up the issue of police sexual violence as central to their platform because it requires standing with women—trans and not trans—who don’t conform to their notions of respectability politics.
 Even though there is more conversation about police sexual violence now than there was twenty years ago, people are still writing books that exclusively explore policing through the lens of Black men’s experiences, period.

 Hutchinson: You discuss the connection between military violence and police violence, occupation, colonialism, and racialized gender violence toward Indigenous women.
 Native and Indigenous women experience some of the highest rates of sexual violence in the nation yet are routinely ignored when it comes to mainstream discussions about “proper victims” of sexual assault.
 What are the dynamics of state violence toward Indigenous women with respect to federal imposition and jurisdiction on Native lands?

 Ritchie: The notion persists that it’s about an infringement on sovereignty.
 Indian nations don’t have the power or jurisdiction to hold folks who come on Indigenous land accountable for sexually assaulting Indigenous women.
 Once it gets to the federal level it’s not their “priority.”
 This is a legal problem of jurisdiction that was set by the Supreme Court and needs to be overturned.
 People have been trying to figure out how to overturn it by legislative means for some time, but I think ultimately it requires more than a legislative shift—it requires us to confront the epidemic of sexual violence and state violence against Indigenous women.
-This is not a relic of a distant past that can be “addressed” by commemorating Wounded Knee and historical instances of assault and rape and genocide.
+This isn’t a relic of a distant past that can be “addressed” by commemorating Wounded Knee and historical instances of assault, rape, and genocide.

 Yuisa Gimeno: What would you recommend government agencies and community groups do to grapple with these issues?
 What do you think are some initial concrete steps?

-Ritchie: I just released a report that outlines policy changes municipalities can make to reduce criminalization and deportation and increase safety for Black women, girls, gender nonconforming folks and fem(me)s.
+Ritchie: I recently released a report that outlines policy changes municipalities can make to reduce criminalization and deportation and increase safety for Black women, girls, gender nonconforming folks and femmes [those who present and act in a traditionally feminine manner and fall somewhere on the LGBTQ spectrum].
 Ultimately, the first step for both policy makers and community groups is simply to expand their understanding of profiling, policing, police violence, and criminalization to incorporate an analysis of the experiences of Black women, girls, and gender nonconforming people.
 When developing agendas for reform, simply ask yourself how changes will play out for women in the contexts where they tend to come into contact with the police.
 If you don’t know, ask women of color who are directly targeted by police and seek out the input of organizations who work with them.